This article is produced with scandiweb's eCommerce expertise

 Linkedin InsightThe LinkedIn Insight Tag powers conversion tracking, website audiences, and website demographics when using LinkedIn as a marketing channel

-The roles of a developer and an analytic in setting up data tracking flow for an eCommerce website
+The roles of a developer and an analyst in setting up data tracking flow for an eCommerce website

-Proper dev implementation is required to send correct data to an analytics platform.
+Proper dev implementation is required to send correct data to a platform for eCommerce performance analytics.

 An analytics team can make data manipulations and marketing script configurations directly in GTM so developers will not need to worry about dozens of scripts configured in code.